ru5hikesh/Top-Crypto-Coins/README.md

 A modern web application that displays the latest cryptocurrency prices using the CoinMarketCap API.
 Built with Vite and React, this dashboard provides real-time data and an intuitive user interface.

 ## Features

-- Displays top cryptocurrencies by market cap
+- Displays top cryptocurrencies by CoinGecko API.
 - Real-time price updates
 - Responsive design